 Why it Stands Out to Us

 This 18 SEER rating unit is available in 2-, 3-, 4- and 5-ton sizes.
-The lower SEER meanings it’s not quiet as energy-efficient as the model above, but Trane says it can still save you 56% on your energy bills.
+The lower SEER means it’s not quiet and energy-efficient as the model above, but Trane says it can still save you 56% on your energy bills.
 It runs quietly around 55dB.
-Another Comfort Link II Compatible model, it will help make the whole house comfortable
+Another Comfort Link II Compatible model, it will help make the whole house comfortable.

 At a glance, it is clear to see why this model is considered a favorite.
 It has really earned the name of an energy-efficient appliance and is truly one of the best units you could invest in.
 With this unit, you do not have to worry a lot about care and maintenance, as it is both sturdy and durable.
 It is further coated with a powder paint finish and has a rust-proof base pan.
 It is also quiet, which is an added plus.